St John’s Wort Plant Spiritual Meaning Demon Chaser

 St John’s Wort Spiritual Meaning

 Through long periods of depression and anxiety, those negative thoughts build up to toxic levels.
-Opening ourselves to demons, ghosts who refuse to pass through the light.
-Rather choosing to mingle and cause chaos with the living.
+Opening ourselves to demons and ghosts who refuse to pass through the light.
+Rather, they choose to mingle and cause chaos with the living.
 St John’s wort will not only help with the ridding of clingy vampire ghosts, but it will also ignite your brain fire.

 Planet: Sun